-- · A transcript of the home school education; and - If available, a certificate of completion or diploma from a recognized home-schooling agency or a state department of education.
+- A transcript of the home school education; and - If available, a certificate of completion or diploma from a recognized home-schooling agency or a state department of education.

-The Admission Committee reviews the applicant's completed file and, in some cases if necessary to establish adequate academic preparation or ability, may ask the student to submit additional materials, such as additional information regarding the home school education program, standardized test scores, and/or other objective third-party assessments.
+The Admission Committee reviews the applicant's completed file and, in some cases if necessary to establish adequate academic preparation or ability, may ask the student to submit additional materials, such as additional information regarding the home school education program, standardized test scores or the Point University Admission Assessment (see pp. 16-17), and/or other objective third-party assessments.

 DUAL CREDIT ENROLLMENT (DCE) STUDENTS: Point admits qualified high school students for dual credit enrollment (also known as "joint enrollment").
-High school students are considered for DCE admission on the basis of high school grades thus far and recommendation by a high school guidance counselor.
+High school students are considered for DCE admission on the basis of high school grades thus far and recommendation by the student's high school guidance counselor.
 Submission of SAT I or ACT test scores is optional for high school juniors and seniors with a GPA of 3.00 or higher from an accredited high school or the equivalent.
-Freshmen and sophomores must submit standardized test scores (e.g., PSAT, SAT, or ACT) in order to establish adequate academic preparation.
+Freshmen and sophomores must submit standardized test scores (e.g., PSAT, SAT, or

+ACT) in order to establish adequate academic preparation.
 The student's enrollment at Point must be with the advisement of the guidance counselor and is usually coordinated with the prescribed graduation requirements of that high school.

-The Move On When Ready (MOWR) program of Georgia provides scholarships for students who are dual credit enrolled at a participating eligible high school or home study program in Georgia and at Point University.
-To be eligible for the MOWR program, a student must:
+The Dual Enrollment (DE) Program of Georgia provides scholarships for students who are dual credit enrolled at a participating eligible high school or home study program in Georgia and at Point University.
+To be eligible for the DE Program, a student must:

-- Be enrolled in the ninth, tenth, eleventh or twelfth grade (9th grade begins with Fall term) of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - Be admitted to Point as a dual credit enrollment student; - Be enrolled in courses listed in the approved MOWR Course Directory; and - Maintain satisfactory academic progress as defined by Point's policies.
+- Be enrolled in the ninth, tenth, eleventh or twelfth grade (9th grade begins with Fall term) of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - Be admitted to Point as a dual credit enrollment student; - · Be enrolled in courses listed in the approved DE Course Directory; and - Maintain satisfactory academic progress as defined by Point's policies.